MtnDewIt/Shader-Debug-Files/README.md

 The main issue with the pixel shader is that one of the ```#ifdef``` functions in the HLSL has been commented out.

-This causes the Xbox, or rather the Xenon specific function to execute instead of the PC function.
+This causes the Xbox, or rather the Xenon-specific function to execute instead of the PC function.

 Applying the following patches to the ```default_calc_blend``` function, which gets called on by the default pixel shader function, generates 1:1 pixel shader data.